akinsho/dotfiles/README.md

   ![Zsh Prompt](./prompt.png)

-I _strongly_ advise against forking or cloning this repo.
-It isn't a distro it's only intended for my personal usage.
+Please **DO NOT** fork or clone this repo.
+It isn't a distro it's only intended for my personal usage, and maybe some inspiration, _not complete duplication_.
+If you see something very weird or very wrong please raise an issue instead.

 ### Setup